matrix-org/matrix-ios-sdk/CONTRIBUTING.md

 Adding credits to the changelog is encouraged, we value your contributions and would like to have you shouted out in the release notes!

-For example, a fix in PR #1234 would have its changelog entry in `changelog.d/1234.bugfix`, and contain content like:
+For example, a fix for an issue #1234 would have its changelog entry in `changelog.d/1234.bugfix`, and contain content like:

 > Voice Messages: Fix a crash when sending a voice message.
 Contributed by